AjisGitHub/K8s/README.md

 # 🚀 Kubernetes (K8s) Documentation Repository

 Welcome to my Kubernetes (K8s) notes and resources repository!
-Here you will find structured documentation prepared by me, Ajithkumar S, to understand core Kubernetes and Docker concepts.
+Here you will find structured documentation prepared by me, Ajithkumar Subramanian, to understand core Kubernetes and Docker concepts.

 ---